ItzKaktus/fluffy-dollop/README.md

 # fluffy-dollop
-POSIX sh script to use dd
+GNU Bash script to use dd